Chioma1205/-Analysis-of-Income-and-Employment-Patterns-in-Canada/README.md

 This project analyzes income and employment data in Canada to uncover patterns across different demographics like gender, education, province, and immigration status.
 Using a real-world dataset, we answer key questions about income distribution and employment types.

-No coding knowledge is required to understand the findings — our results are presented with clear visuals and easy-to-follow explanations.
+No coding knowledge is required to understand the findings (our results are presented with clear visuals and easy-to-follow explanations).

 ---